It is convenient to rent a car but not necessary.

 - A selection of organic food, fruit and vegetables can be found at the store/cafeteria at Sámara Natural Center (B2-8).

-If you do your food shopping in Nicoya, prices are a little lower and you'll find a somewhat bigger selection, with one exception; imported specialty food (Mini-Super Las Olas and Super Sámara are better).
+If you do your food shopping in Nicoya, prices are a little lower and you'll find a somewhat bigger selection, with one exception; imported specialty food.
+That is more easily found in the Sámara supermarkets (except at Palí).
 There is a supermarket on the main street, “Super Compro”, and “Maxi Palí” at the entrance of Nicoya, immediately to the right on the road leading to Liberia.
 There are also several smaller places for fresh produce, fish and meat.

 10% tip is normally included, even if it isn't itemized on the check.
 Ask, if you’re unsure.
 If you are satisfied, add another 5% - or 10%, max.

-Another clear favorite is El Colibrí – behind Hotel Esperanza (F2-12) – a friendly Argentine steak house with delicious charcoal-grilled meat and chicken.
-There is no fish on the menu, but ask for it, it might be available.
+El Colibrí – behind Hotel Esperanza (F2-12) – is a a clear favorite.
+It's a friendly Argentine steak house with delicious charcoal-grilled meat and chicken.
+Fish is sometimes available as a special but there isn't any on the menu.
 And the flan is good ….

 If you want to eat typical “tico” (= Costa Rican) food, go to a “soda”, a basic local restaurant – there is one by the soccer field, to the left beyond the grocery store, and one on the right hand side of Hotel Esperanza (F2-12) – and have a casado.
 You’ll get fish, chicken, beef or pork with rice and beans and some kind of vegetables and/or salad at a very reasonable cost.
 And it is good!